jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 >>./whitebox_tools -r=FindParallelFlow -v ^
 --wd="/path/to/data/" --d8_pntr=pointer.dep -o=out.dep ^
 --streams='streams.dep'

 ```

+*Python Function Name*: ```find_parallel_flow```

 #### 6.8.22 FloodOrder

-*Description*:
-Assigns each DEM grid cell its order in the sequence of inundations that are encountered during a search starting from the edges, moving inward at increasing elevations
+Assigns each DEM grid cell its order in the sequence of inundations that are encountered during a search starting from the edges, moving inward at increasing elevations.

 *Parameters*: